SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.en.md

 ### Behavior-driven development (BDD)
-BDD is also an iterative development methodology based on above (TDD) in which the goal is to involve all the parties in the development of an application.
+BDD is also an iterative development methodology based on the above TDD, in which the goal is to involve all the parties in the development of an application.

 Each cycle starts by creating some specification (which should fail).
-Then create the failing unit tests (which should also fail) and then create the development.
+Then create the failing unit tests (which should also fail) and then do the development.

-This cycle is repeated until all type of tests are passing.
+This cycle is repeated until all types of tests are passing.

 In order to do so, a specification language is used.
 It should be understandable by all parties and